All About Nepal Eye Hospital » Tripureshwor, Kathmandu

 The hospital has also initiated the process of establishing a secondary level eye hospital at Simara, Bara.
 In the initial phase, 5 kattha land has been acquired for hospital infrastructure and the process is underway to begin the construction work soon.
 The hospital targets to provide comprehensive eye care service at the best affordable price with this new unit.

-Useful Links about Nepal Eye Hospital
+Useful Links about NEH

 Nepal Eye Hospital

 If you are looking for quality eye care services in Kathmandu, visit Nepal Eye Hospital.

 YOU MAY ALSO LIKE All Best Eye Hospitals in Nepal: Contact Details, Services & Address Map